23d1/Modul-for-Craft-CMS-2/README.md

 ## Installation
 ### Server side files
 * #### The simple way
 Download Craft CMS from https://craftcms.com/ and extract on your desktop.
-Place the "app" folder from withing the `craft` folder into the `craft` folder inside this package and upload to your hosting platform/server.
+Place the `app` folder from withing the `craft` folder into the `craft` folder inside this package and upload to your hosting platform/server.

 * #### The Craft way
 You need to get Craft CMS and install on your hosting platform/server.
 You can download it at https://craftcms.com/ and follow the instructions for that at https://craftcms.com/docs/installing.
 Download this repository and replace the corresponding folders inside the `craft` folder with the stuff in the `craft` folder from this repository.
 Everything outside of the `craft` folder goes in the `public` folder.